langchain-ai/langgraph/docs/docs/tutorials/auth/getting_started.md

 3. Connect to your GitHub repository and copy the contents of your `.env` file as environment variables.
 4. Click "Submit".

-Once deployed, you should be able to run the code above, replacing the `http://localhost:2024` with the URL of your deployment.
+Once deployed, you should be able to run the client code above again, replacing the `http://localhost:2024` with the URL of your deployment.

 ## Next steps

-Now that you understand token-based authentication:

-1. Add password hashing and secure user management
-2. Add user-specific resource ownership (see [resource access control](./resource_access.md))
-3. Implement more advanced auth patterns
+Now that you understand token-based authentication, you can try integrating this in actual frontend code!
+You can see a longer example of this tutorial at the [custom auth template](https://github.com/langchain-ai/custom-auth).
+There, you can see a full end-to-end example of adding custom authentication to a LangGraph chatbot using a react web frontend.